-Yes, holding tanks are required; however, there is no minimum size for the holding tank provided in Section 727, 2022 California Plumbing Code.
+Yes, holding tanks are required; however, the minimum size for the holding tank is based on the water rationing plan as required in Section 727, 2022 California Plumbing Code.
 The capacity shall be based on the Water Conservation/Water Rationing Plan required in Section 615.4.1.
-A minimum size of 24 hour for holding tank is recommended.
+A minimum size of 24 hour for holding tank is required.

 The purpose of the holding tank is to permit 72 hours of continuing operation if the external sewer connection is severed.
-Thus, HCAI/OSHPD does not have any requirements for connection of the holding tank to the existing sewer line; however, such connections should be made with sufficient valves to isolate the external sewer lines.
+Thus, HCAI/OSHPD does not have any requirements for connection of the holding tank to the existing sewer line; however, such connections should be made with sufficient valves to isolate the external sewer lines